Klucznik26/Ayo-UP/README.md

 Creative Theme (new in 1.2)

-All dialogs use non-native Qt rendering for full theme consistency.
+All dialogs use non-native Qt rendering for full theme consistency and localization control.

 🌍 Supported Languages